Generalized Statistics on Lattices

 The statistics of topological excitations also provide 't Hooft anomaly of the corresponding symmetry, which constrains the dynamics of the quantum systems and distinguishes different phases of matter.
-For instance, the 1-form global symmetry in (2+1)D is generated by Abelian anyons \cite{Hsin:2018vcg, Wang2020InAbelian}, and the statistics determines whether the 1-form symmetry can be gauged.
-Any quantum system with such anyons cannot flow to a trivially gapped phase, as exemplified in numerous lattice models, including the emergent fermion in Kitaev's honeycomb model \cite{Kitaev:2005hzj} and its generalizations \cite{Yang:2024zir}.
-The 't Hooft anomaly matching condition also allows us to distinguish different phases of matter by the statistics of topological excitations, as used extensively in Ref.~\cite{Levin2012Braiding, Ellison2022Pauli, Ellison2023paulitopological, Shirley2022ThreeQCA, Chen2024Chiral, Ruba2024Homological, Liang2024Extracting, Liang2024Operator}.
+For instance, the 1-form symmetry in (2+1)D is generated by Abelian anyons \cite{Hsin:2018vcg, Wang2020InAbelian}, and the statistics determines whether the 1-form symmetry can be gauged. {\change In lattice models with a tensor-product Hilbert space, higher-form symmetries are typically emergent.
+The associated symmetry generators become genuinely topological only once the Gauss law is energetically enforced at low energies.
+At the same time, families of symmetry operators supported on closed submanifolds can often be identified as exact microscopic symmetries, commuting with the full lattice Hamiltonian.
+Any quantum system with an anomalous higher-form symmetry cannot be a trivially gapped phase, as demonstrated in various lattice models~\cite{Barkeshli2015GeneralizedKitaev, Chen:2017fvr, Chen:2018nog, Chen2020, Yang:2024zir}.\footnote{\change More precisely, an anomalous higher-form symmetry $S$ cannot preserve any short-range entangled state; that is, there is no state $|\Psi\rangle$, obtained from a product state by a finite-depth quantum circuit, that satisfies $S|\Psi\rangle \propto |\Psi\rangle$.}} The 't Hooft anomaly matching condition also allows us to distinguish different phases of matter by the statistics of topological excitations, as used extensively in Refs.~\cite{Levin2012Braiding, Ellison2022Pauli, Ellison2023paulitopological, Shirley2022ThreeQCA, Chen2024Chiral, Ruba2024Homological, Liang2024Extracting, Liang2024Operator}.